shellspec/shellspec/README.md

 #### `Describe`, `Context`, `ExampleGroup` - example group block

 `ExampleGroup` is a block for grouping example groups or examples.
-`Describe` and `Context` are alias for `ExampleGroup`.
+`Describe` and `Context` are aliases for `ExampleGroup`.
-It can be nested and they can contain example groups or examples.
+They can be nested, and may contain example groups or examples.

 ```sh
 Describe 'is example group'